Universal Studios South Korea: Development history

 Kim Moon-Soo stated that "Our Universal Studios in Korea is bigger than all the other studios combined" at a press event, referring to theme parks already operating in Orlando, Florida and Universal City, California in the United States, Osaka, Japan and the latest Universal Studios Singapore.
 "This will be a remarkable landmark in terms of tourism in Korea," he said.
 A total of 15 partners were participating in the development, including South Korean conglomerate Lotte Group and builder Posco E&C. They signed a framework agreement on January 19, 2010, to raise capital for the 3 trillion won ($2.7 billion) project expected to attract 15 million visitors a year in South Korea and from abroad.

 On August 15, 2014, it was announced that the project ran by Lotte was cancelled and that K-Water will look for a new consortium.
-On July 13, 2015, GyeongGi province government announced that they are trying to restart development of Universal Studios Korea.
+On July 13, 2015, the Gyeonggi province government announced that they are trying to restart development of Universal Studios Korea.
 On December 22, 2015, it was officially announced that plans for Universal Studios Korea were revived again and that it was slated to open in early 2020, before Universal Studios Beijing's opening date.
 On January 8, 2016, JoongAng Ilbo, a Korean news website, clarified that Universal replied to them via email, stating that they were "looking into the feasibility of a project in Korea but had no involvement in the project announced by K-Water last year".
-On June 21, 2016, details for the project were likely to be delayed until August, and that It would be announced after the appointment K-Water's new CEO that month.
+On June 21, 2016, details for the project were likely to be delayed until August, and that it would be announced after the appointment K-Water's new CEO that month.

+In March 2018, Gyeonggi province government, Hwaseong City, K-Water announced that they were trying to restart development of Universal Studios Korea.
+In April 2020, the provincial government announced the Universal Studios Korea plan was scrapped; they instead signed a contract with Shinsegae Property Consortium to develop a new theme park.